 One of you can take on the responsibility for specific kinds of questions, while the other takes on the responsibility for the others.

-The court’s focus for every matter that involves children is the best interest of those children, and when it comes to physical custody, reigning wisdom finds that children’s needs are best served by continuing to foster strong relationships with both parents.
-As such, the court is very unlikely to deny parent-child custody in one form or another without a very significant reason for doing so.
-The bottom line is that you and your ex will almost certainly share custody, and this can play out in one of two ways, including:
+The court’s focus for every matter that involves children is the best interest of those children.
+When it comes to physical custody, reigning wisdom finds that children’s needs are best served by continuing to foster strong relationships with both parents.
+As such, the court is unlikely to deny parent-child custody in one form or another without a significant reason for doing so.
+The bottom line is that you and your ex will almost certainly share custody, and this can play out in one of two ways:

 Your shared children will live primarily with one of you while they have a visitation schedule with the other.